guibueno/guibueno.github.io/_docs/eval-04-user-tests.markdown

 - interest in learning Portuguese, and
 - self-beliefs on language learning abilities.

-The complete rationale for this pre-questionnaire survey can be found in the Appendixes.
+The complete rationale for this pre-questionnaire survey can be found as an Appendix.

 ### Location

 The user tests were conducted at NYU MAGNET.

+### Duration

+Each user test session lasts approximately 1 hour.

 ### Materials